markvanderloo/synthesizer/pkg/vignettes/introduction.md

 ## Introduction

 `synthetiser` is an R package for quickly and easily synthesizing data.
 It also provides a few basic functions based on pMSE to measure some utility of the synthesized data.

-The package supports numerical, categorical/ordinal, and mixed data and also correctly takes account of missing values.
+The package supports numerical, categorical/ordinal, and mixed data and also correctly takes account of missing values and mixed distributions.
+A `utility` parameter lets you gradually shift between realistic data with high utility and less realistic data with decreased utility.

 At the moment the method used seems promising but we are working on investigating where the method shines and where it fails.
 So we have no